002A/ixora.io/itp/project_development_studio/midterm-status.rst

 Style transfers for 360 video is not an area of deep learning research that has been well explored.
 Based on my experience with this kind of imagery I have some ideas I'd like to try.

 I could apply object detection and instance segmentation algorithms to these images.
 A task like locating all the instances of dogs or food carts in Manhattan would be possible.
 I can also create masks to use as an input to a style transfer algorithm.

+Another dimension I could explore is marrying this dataset with other datasets.
+The sky's the limit.

 Outside of technology there are many directions I can pursue.
 There are lots of interesting places to visit with Google Street View.
 Beautiful or ugly, this is our world.
 I found several subreddits specifically devoted to Google Street View finds.
 People put a lot of effort into exploring Google Street View.
 I have been going through the subreddits and found things I never would have thought of on my own.
 It would be interesting to juxtapose the palace pictured above with `this trash pile <https://www.google.com/maps/@4.6009852,-74.0837091,3a,75y,8.75h,76.94t/data=!3m6!1e1!3m4!1sDgRK-F7csYnxL8IWHCwqUg!2e0!7i13312!8i6656>`_ or `this tree <https://www.google.co.uk/maps/@11.4843876,104.9024297,2a,75y,52.76h,68.94t/data=!3m6!1e1!3m4!1sp_QFxpyKHCLiHwoY_zYXgg!2e0!7i13312!8i6656>`_.
 I'm looking forward to discussing this with the class when I present my progress.